hyperspy/hyperspy/doc/user_guide/eds.rst

 .. versionadded:: 0.8

-X-ray lines can be added as plot labels with :py:meth:`~._signals.eds.EDSSpectrum.plot`.
-The lines are either retrieved from "metadata.Sample.Xray_lines", or selected with the same method as :py:meth:`~._signals.eds.EDS_mixin.add_lines` using the elements in "metadata.Sample.elements".
+X-ray lines can be added as plot labels with :py:meth:`~._signals.eds.EDS_mixin.plot`.
+The lines are either retrieved from `metadata.Sample.Xray_lines`, or selected with the same method as :py:meth:`~._signals.eds.EDS_mixin.add_lines` using the elements in `metadata.Sample.elements`.

 .. code-block:: python